PaulEmmanuelSotir/DeepCV/README.md

 <details>
   <summary><b> DeepCV Features TODO list</b></summary>
 <ul>
-    <li> Implement continuous integration with travis CI</li>
+    <li> Implement continuous integration using Travis CI</li>
     <li> Create or find an ECA implementation: channel attention gate on convolution gate using sigmoid of 1D convolution output as attention gate (element-wise multiplication of each channels with their respective gating scale) (kernel size of 1D conv: k << ChannelCount with k=Func(C)) </li>
-    <li> Add image completion/reconstruction/generation/combination (could be used as data augmentation trick) to DeepCV (see paper about one shot image completion/combination/reconstruction and distill+quantize it and combine it with usual and simple augmentation reciepes when used for data augmentation)</li>
+    <li> Add image completion/reconstruction/generation/combination (could be used as data augmentation trick) to DeepCV (see paper about one shot image completion/combination/reconstruction and distill+quantize it and combine it with usual and simple augmentation recipes when used for data augmentation)</li>
     <li> Implement basic image feature matching and compare it against shitty approaches like SIFT, ORB, ...</li>
-    <li> Implement pipeline for video stiching and add support for video stabilization, audio-and/or-visual synchronization, image compression (lossless or loo	sy), watermark removal, visual tracking, pose estimation + simplify usage: (scikit compliant models, warpers over pipelined models for easier usage along with DeepCV, package it like a pluggin to DeepCV, fine-tuning framework for easier training of whole pipelines on custom data)</li>
+    <li> Implement a pipeline for video stiching and add support for video stabilization, audio-and/or-visual synchronization, image compression (lossless or lossy), watermark removal, visual tracking, pose estimation + simplify usage: (scikit compliant models, warpers over pipelined models for easier usage along with DeepCV, package it like a plugin to DeepCV, fine-tuning the framework for easier training of whole pipelines on custom data)</li>
-    <li> Implement (fork lepton and L3C for better AC and DC compression using deterministic shallow-NN prediction from context) or add better jpeg and mpeg compression cocdecs (for use cases where storage-size/bandwidth is the priority, e.g. for faster video/image processing or streaming pipelines, or smaller media storage (= priority to size, then, priotirize decompression time vs compression time)) and/or look for algorithms which could be applied directly on compressed images/frames (see [Lepton](https://dropbox.tech/infrastructure/lepton-image-compression-saving-22-losslessly-from-images-at-15mbs) and [L3C](https://arxiv.org/pdf/1811.12817v3.pdf)) + utilities to convert files to our codec for faster processing:
+    <li> Implement (fork lepton and L3C for better AC and DC compression using deterministic shallow-NN prediction from context) or add better jpeg and mpeg compression codecs (for use cases where storage-size/bandwidth is the priority, e.g. for faster video/image processing or streaming pipelines, or smaller media storage (= priority to size, then, prioritize decompression time vs compression time)) and/or look for algorithms which could be applied directly on compressed images/frames (see [Lepton](https://dropbox.tech/infrastructure/lepton-image-compression-saving-22-losslessly-from-images-at-15mbs) and [L3C](https://arxiv.org/pdf/1811.12817v3.pdf) ) + utilities to convert files to our codec for faster processing:
     <ul>
-        <li> must be lossless to preserve visual quality whe encoding back to jpeg, but should take benefit from any existing lossy jpeg compression (e.g. losseless algorithm built on top of jpeg's tiles)</li>
+        <li> must be lossless to preserve visual quality when encoding back to jpeg, but should match the benefits from any existing lossy jpeg compression (e.g. lossless algorithm built on top of jpeg's tiles)</li>
-        <li> keep in mind possibility of progressive image/frame loading/streaming future implementation</li>
+        <li> keep in mind the possibility of progressive image/frame loading/streaming in a future implementation</li>
         <li> benchmark performances on imagenet, compare speed and size with L3C (use benchmarking code from https://github.com/fab-jul/L3C-PyTorch) </li></ul></li>
     <li> implement distillation/quantization  + Apex</li>
-    <li> add a simple open-source implementation of wave funcion collapsing, optimize it
+    <li> add a simple open-source implementation of wave function collapsing, optimize it
-        -> Future work : Procedural Content Generation: Use a GAN to generates slots (learn scenes manifold by semantic clusters) used by Wave Function Collapse (+ Growing Grids as space filling algorithm to determine tiles shape) </li>
+        -> Future work : Procedural Content Generation: Use a GAN to generates slots (learn scenes manifold by semantic clusters) used by Wave Function Collapse (+ Growing Grids as space filling algorithm to determine tile shapes) </li>
     <li> add uncertainty estimation tools on deep learning models</li>
-    <li> Implement unary and feature tests </li>
+    <li> Implement unit and feature tests </li>
 </ul>
 </details>